nextcloud/appstore/docs/developer.rst

     * can contain a **min-version** attribute (maximum 3 digits separated by dots)
     * can contain a **max-version** attribute (maximum 3 digits separated by dots) dependencies/nextcloud
-    * required
+    * required on Nextcloud 12 or higher
+    * if absent white-listed owncloud versions will be taken from the owncloud element (see below)
     * must contain a **min-version** attribute (maximum 3 digits separated by dots)
     * can contain a **max-version** attribute (maximum 3 digits separated by dots) dependencies/owncloud
     * optional
-    * used for app migration period
+    * used for app migration period (Nextcloud 9, 10 and 11)
     * must contain a **min-version** attribute (**9.0**, **9.1** or **9.2**)
     * can contain a **max-version** attribute (**9.0**, **9.1** or **9.2**)
     * will be ignored if a **nextcloud** tag exists
-    * 9.0 will be translated to Nextcloud 9
+    * 9.0 will be migrated to Nextcloud 9
-    * 9.1 will be translated to Nextcloud 10
+    * 9.1 will be migrated to Nextcloud 10
-    * 9.2 will be translated to Nextcloud 11
+    * 9.2 will be migrated to Nextcloud 11
-background-jobs/job
+    * All other versions will be ignored background-jobs/job
     * optional
     * must contain a php class which is run as background jobs